 Similarly, the condensate pump can become clogged because of constant exposure to moisture over long periods of time.
 This can result in mold growth, which can also cause a clog.
 Also, the pump can simply wear down and not perform as efficiently as before.

-If the leak is more like a constant flow than a slow drip, there’s a chance one of the condensate pipes has become disconnected or punctured.
+Leaks with a constant flow rather than slow drip can mean a condensate pipe has become disconnected or punctured.
 If that’s the case, it’s important to get your HVAC system serviced as soon as possible to avoid additional problems including further damage to your house.
-Contact us here at Young’s Home Comfort if you’re in Montgomery County PA to have an HVAC tech fix your leak.
+Contact Young’s Home Comfort if you’re in Montgomery County PA to have an HVAC tech fix your leak.